mcvm-launcher/mcvm/docs/Package.md

 - `plugin_loaders`: Check if the users's plugin loader matches any of the `plugin_loader_match`'s.
 - `stability`: Check for the configured stability of the package.
 - `features`: Check if all of the listed features are enabled for this package.
-- `os`: Check the operating system this package is being installed on.
+- `operating_systems`: Check the operating system this package is being installed on.
+- `architectures`: Check the system architecture this package is being installed on.
-- `language`: Check the user's configured language.
+- `languages`: Check the user's configured language matches one of the listed ones.

 ## Addons